 Introduction

-Sweet orange (Citrus sinensis) belongs to the Rutaceae family, is the most well-known species among the citrus group (Novelli et al., 2006) and is also addressed as Malta.
+Sweet orange (Citrus sinensis) a member of Rutaceae family, is one of the most well-known citrus species (Novelli et al., 2006) and is commonly referred to as as Malta in Bangladesh.
 It is one of the most important fruit crops in the world with high market value (Roussos, 2015).
 Sweet orange is a hybrid species that originated from a cross between pummelo and mandarin (Wu et al., 2014).
-These trees thrive predominantly in tropical and subtropical regions across the globe and are among the most widely cultivated fruit crops (Cuenca et al., 2016).
-It is a nutritious and tasty fruit, rich in Vitamin C, which plays a key role in strengthening the immune system and acts as a strong natural antioxidant (Ibrahim & Yusuf, 2015).
-There are two types of high-yielding sweet orange varieties released by Bangladesh Agriculture Research Institute in Bangladesh such as BARI Malta-1 & BARI Malta-2, which are gradually becoming popular for commercial cultivation.
-Moreover, some farmers, public sectors, GO & NGOs already established a significant number of orchards of BARI Malta-1 across the country and these efforts are continuing.
-Sweet orange represent 2.3% of the total citrus production in Bangladesh, while lemons and limes make up 47.04%, and pummelo accounts for 50.57% during the 2018-2019 period (BBS, 2020).
+These trees thrive in tropical and subtropical regions and are among the most widely cultivated fruit crops globally (Cuenca et al., 2016).
+It is a nutritious and tasty fruit, rich in Vitamin C, which strengthens the immune system and acts as a strong natural antioxidant (Ibrahim & Yusuf, 2015).
+Two high-yielding sweet orange varieties, BARI Malta-1 and BARI Malta-2, have been released by the Bangladesh Agricultural Research Institute (BARI) and are gaining popularity for commercial cultivation.
+Moreover, various farmers, public sectors, GO & NGOs have established numerous orchards of BARI Malta-1 across the country, and these efforts are continuing.
+Sweet orange represents only 2.3% of total citrus production in Bangladesh, while lemons and limes account for 47.04%, and pummelo 50.57% during the 2018-2019 period (BBS, 2020).
 The annual total production of sweet orange was estimated 54,399 tonnes from 6,848 hectares of land in 2023-24 (DAE, 2024), although sweet orange is produced commercially, the quantity is quite limited compared to the overall demand in our country.
-Most of sweet oranges available in our market are from abroad.
-So every year we have to import a lot of sweet oranges from different countries.
-Due to the thirst of growing demand day by day, we have to develop more improved varieties of sweet orange to fulfill the needs.
+Most of the sweet oranges available in the local market are imported.
+Therefore, Bangladesh imports a significant quantity of sweet oranges annually to meet consumer demand.
+Due to increasing demand, we have to develop more improved varieties of sweet orange to fulfill the needs.
 Khan et. al. (2021) reported only the physical and chemical characters of various varieties of sweet orange genotypes for determining their commercial fitness in Bangladesh.
-The country possesses a good number of exotic citrus species, which can certainly contribute to the nutritional improvement.
+The country also possesses a good number of exotic citrus species, which can certainly contribute to the nutritional improvement.
 However, there is a lack of sufficient information on the cultivation of exotic sweet orange germplasm.
 As the population of Bangladesh grows rapidly, the nutritional and economic challenges are becoming more severe.
 To address these issues, it is essential to improve varieties through the introduction and selection of exotic germplasm.
 Therefore, this study aims to identify high-yielding exotic sweet orange varieties that are well-suited to the agro-climatic conditions of Bangladesh.

 Methods and Materials